mia-platform/documentation/docs/fast_data/configuration/projections.md

 #### PR update topic

 This section contains the name of the PR update topics for each environment.
-The topic names are **not** editable and pre-compiled with our default format:
+The topic names are editable and pre-compiled with our default format:

 ```txt
 tenantId.environmentId.systemId.projectionName.pr-update